Mun-Min/ML_Trading_Bot/README.md

 ### Create an Evaluation Report

 In the previous sections, you updated your `README.md` file with your conclusions.
 To accomplish this section, you need to add a summary evaluation report at the end of the `README.md` file.
 For this report, express your final conclusions and analysis.
 Support your findings by using the PNG images that you created.

 ---

-## Submission

-* Use the started code provided to create the machine learning trading bot and host the notebook and the required files.

-* Include a `README.md` file with your conclusions as requested.

-* Submit the link to your GitHub project to Bootcamp Spot.

----